OSGeo/gdal/doc/source/programs/gdal_vector_filter.rst

     and Y is latitude or northing.
     Note that filtering does not clip geometries to the bounding box.

+.. option:: --bbox-crs <CRS>

+    .. versionadded:: 3.14

+    CRS in which the <xmin>,<ymin>,<xmax>,<ymax> values of :option:`--bbox` are expressed.
+If not specified, it is assumed to be the CRS of each input layer.
+Note that in the general case, the reprojected bounding box will generally cover a larger area than the one specified in the bounding box CRS, since a rectangle does not generally reproject to a rectangle.

 .. option:: --update-extent

     Update layer extent to take into account the filter(s).
 Otherwise the layer